Canzano: USC and UCLA head to the Big Ten

 Not a one.

 It was unusual.
 It raised some red flags.
-Within 90 minutes, the news broke that UCLA and USC were defecting to the Big Ten Conference as soon as 2024.
-The move was later finalized when the Big Ten presidents and chancellors voted unanimously to approve the addition.
+Within 90 minutes, a source confirmed the breaking news: UCLA and USC are defecting to the Big Ten Conference as soon as 2024.
+The move was finalized later in the day when the Big Ten presidents and chancellors voted unanimously to approve the addition.

 Question: Did the rest of the Pac-12 Conference see this coming?